spotontom/secdevops/Documentation/Project_Charter_Week6.md

 A working sign in form that stores data in a database.

 ## Out of Scope:
-Sign out / Admin loging / data visualization
+Sign out / Admin logging / data visualization
 # 5. Stakeholders & Roles
 Project Sponsor:
 Project Manager: